 PA Nursing Home Attorneys

 When you need the help of PA nursing home attorneys, reach out to Wieand Law Firm, LLC.
 You may not suspect that there will be any problem when you place your loved one in a nursing home.
-In fact, you are doing it because you want them to get the care they need from people who are equipped to help.
-However, you may not have realized that 10% of people who reside in nursing homes actually fall prey to nursing home abuse in some form.
+You are doing it because you want them to get the care they need from people who are equipped to help.
+However, you may not have realized that 10% of people who reside in nursing homes fall prey to nursing home abuse in some form.
 When this is the case, what can you do?
-The nursing home attorneys in Pennsylvania want you to know that if you begin noticing signs of neglect or abuse, you should not have to take this on alone.
+Our attorneys want you to know that if you begin noticing signs of neglect or abuse, you should not have to take this on alone.
 Below, we will discuss some of the most common signs that your loved one may be abused and how we can help.

 What kind of abuse is there?

-When people think of elder abuse, most think of physical.
-While physically abusing an elderly person is an easier form of abuse, there are a few other types as well.
-Below, our nursing home attorneys in Pennsylvania discuss the different types of abuse.
+When people think of elder abuse, most think of physical abuse.
+While physically abusing an older person is an easier form of abuse to prove, there are a few other types as well.
+Below, further information is provided regarding the different types of abuse: